Mark Manson, Postmasculine.com

 Hey, Mark.
 What are your thoughts about the seduction community now that you're not as involved with it as you once were?

-Asked by ap1 over 12 years ago
+Asked by ap1 almost 13 years ago

 I have mixed feelings for it.
 I think on the one hand, it does a lot of good and has some admirable goals -- self improvement, increasing self awareness and self respect in men, helping anti-social men become more social and confident, a support group for men's issues and insecurities.
 These are all great things.
 I think some aspects of it are quite toxic as well -- the singular focus and obsession on sex, the objectification of women and occasional misogyny, the narcissistic tendencies some companies teach men to have, and the weird cult mentality many men develop as a result.
 The major thing that inspired my current site was creating a positive and healthy alternative to the seduction community for men.

-Asked by elias over 12 years ago
+Asked by Gus almost 13 years ago

 Do you eventually want to settle down with one woman?
 Would it have to be a woman who's willing to country-hop with you indefinitely?

-Asked by Sumeet over 12 years ago
+Asked by Sumeet almost 13 years ago

 Yes, I do.
 And although she wouldn't need to be willing to country hop, she would have to be passionate about travel and different cultures.